-Polymyalgic Rheumatica / Giant Cell Arteritis Treatment Houston, Texas
+Polymyalgic Rheumatica / Giant Cell Arteritis Treatment Tomball, Texas

 While the cause of these conditions is unknown, the fact that they tend to occur in cooler climates and in clusters of cases every several years suggests that infections may trigger PMR and GCA.
 Having certain genes also seems to increase the risk of developing either of these disorders.